kumarrishav14/Koggle-stone-adder/README.md

 The carry look-ahead stage uses a tree-like structure to compute the group signals in logarithmic time.
 The Kogge-Stone adder uses a balanced tree with minimum fan-out, which reduces the delay but increases the area and wiring complexity.

-The last sub-stage of the carry look-ahead stage compute the carry bits using following logic:
+The last sub-stage of the carry look-ahead stage computes the carry bits using the following logic:

 $$
 C_i = G_i \text { OR } (P_i \text { AND } c_{i-1})